VoidWalkerAI/cavecode-protocol/README.md

 It is not a programming language.
 It sits beside the code as a structured description: numbered blocks with clear labels, emoji glyphs, and a dedicated human edit zone.

+### 🧭 Why CaveCode Exists

+Other formats (YAML, JSON, Markdown) describe data.

+CaveCode describes **systems** in a way both humans and AIs can safely modify, remix, and extend — even on a phone.

+CaveCode was built so:

+- humans always know where to edit
+- AIs never overwrite protected sections
+- structure is visible at a glance (even on mobile)
+- multiple engines (OpenAI, Claude, Gemini, local models) can speak one shared standard
+- artifacts can be audited, validated, and versioned without confusion

+CaveCode is not a programming language.
+It is the **meta-layer beside code**, giving shape to tools, worlds, games, logic, UI, and documentation.

+It is the shared language of the Forge.

 ---